Academy-Gaming/MordhauBanLogger/README.md

 Each of your servers will have their own json.
 It will only create a new json each month for each server to cut down on the amount of files you may have to search through.
 (will probably implement database support in the future)

+Important Note, specially if the bot does not react:
+Check if the Log timestamps are fitting the servers system time.
+If not, you need to add the -LOCALLOGTIMES server start parameter and restart the server.
+If you have no access to it, you would currently have to edit the code.
+Maybe making a Offset config-variable in the future?!